totondruppusu/tidy-app/README.md

 ### Local Data and Persistence

-Tidy App stores settings and workflow metadata locally.
+Tidy-App stores settings and workflow metadata locally.

 UI settings and presets are stored in browser/Tauri webview local storage.